Rohit25negi/Lamlight/README.md

 * [Examples](#examples)

 ### Problem focused
-This is time of microservices.
 Faster, better and robust delivery is becoming crucial.
-This is where microservices and serverless apps comes shine.
-Along, with the huge advantage of using microservices there are some limitation that cloud platforms like [AWS](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) applies. **Lamlight** is made to solve this issues for all developers out there.
-You just need to write code and leave everything else on  **Lamlight**.
+This is where microservices and serverless apps shine.
+Along, with the huge advantage of using microservices there are some limitation that cloud platforms like [AWS](https://docs.aws.amazon.com/lambda/latest/dg/limits.html) applies. **Lamlight** is made to solve these issues for all developers out there.
+You just need to write the code and leave everything else on  **Lamlight**.

-The problems/Issues focused on:
+The problems/issues focused on:
-* **Putting large size dependencies on aws lambda(will be for others also soon)**: AWS lambda imposes a limit of 250 MB on code/dependencies size.
-So, How to use large dependencies like numpy, pandas, scipy on aws lambda.
-Simple, Use  **Lamlight**.
+* **Putting large size dependencies on aws lambda(will be for other platforms also soon)**: AWS lambda imposes a limit of 250 MB on code/dependencies size.
+So, How to use large dependencies like numpy, pandas, scipy on aws lambda?
+Simple, use  **Lamlight**.
 Lamlight compresses the package to its extent and allows you put the dependencies of size of almost 600 MBs.
-* **One click deployment**: Here  **Lamlight** works like GIT for you.
-Just connect with a lambda function once and just push the code with a single command.
+* **One click deployment**: **Lamlight** works like GIT for you.
+Just connect with a lambda function once and push the code everytime with a single command.
-* **Updating existing code**: Checking the existing code deployed on AWS lambda function is very usefull for debuging and making quick patches.
-Lamlight allows you to do this also.
+* **Updating existing code**: Checking the existing code deployed on AWS lambda function is very useful for debbuging and making quick patches.
+Lamlight made it very simple for you.
-* **push to multiple places**: Same code you have worked on can be very easily pushed to differnt AWS lambdas, Just connect with a new AWS lambda function you want(similar to changing the remote in GIT)
+* **push to multiple places**: Code you have worked on can be very easily pushed to differnt AWS lambdas, Just connect with a new AWS lambda function you want(similar to changing the remote in GIT) and push.

 ### Features
 * Creating _boilerplate_ for AWS lambda function.